JASHVANTH-SR/JASHVANTH-SR/README.md

 ## About Me
 - 👀 I'm interested in Machine Learning and Data Science.
-- 🌱 I'm currently pursuing a B.Tech in Computer Science and Business Systems.
+- 🌱 I'm currently pursuing B.Tech in Computer Science and Business Systems.

 ## Contact Me
 - 📫 Reach me via email at: